CHAPTER 4: FREE WILL

-The biggest challenge for defenders of freedom of action is to tell us precisely how our free actions differ from our unfree actions.
+The biggest challenge for defenders of freedom of action is to tell us precisely how our free actions differ from our unfree ones.
 If all actions are ultimately caused by laws of nature, what exactly is the point of distinction between the free and unfree ones?
-There are two common explanations offered by advocates of freedom of action.
-The first is that we should assume that most of our actions are free – including those done while on autopilot – since they originate from within us.
-The only exceptions are restrictions that seriously impair our normal actions.
-If I am sitting in a wheel chair paralyzed from the neck down, I cannot choose to get up and walk around.
+There are two explanations offered by advocates of freedom of action.
+The first one, which we can call the dotted outline theory, maintains that there is something like a dotted line around us where the internal programming within the line is free, but the conduct that is compelled by coercive forces outside the line is unfree.
+On this view, we should assume that most of our actions are free, including those done while on autopilot, since they originate from within us.
 If a robber makes me hand over my wallet at gunpoint, I cannot reasonably choose to keep my wallet in my pocket.
-If I am a heroin addict, I cannot reasonably choose to give up my next fix.
+If I am sitting in a wheel chair paralyzed from the neck down from an accident, I cannot choose to get up and walk around.
 Returning to the earlier example of the two burglars, we would all normally say that Joe freely chooses to burglarize houses, but poor brainwashed Bob does not burglarize by choice.
 What is the difference between the two?
 The answer is that Joe burglarizes freely since there are no serious constraints on his actions.
 Bob’s burglarizing activities, though, are not free since his actions were seriously impaired through brainwashing.

 A second explanation of how free and unfree actions differ was offered by American philosopher Harry Frankfurt (b.
-1929).
+1929), which specifically addresses this problem.
 He asks us to distinguish between two kinds of desires that we have.
-Take, for example, a conflict that many dieters face.
-I may have a strong desire for ice cream and go buy some, but at the same time I may resent the fact that I have that desire and cannot control it.
+Take, for example, the internal conflict I experience with my ice cream addiction.
+I have a strong desire for ice cream and go buy some, but at the same time I resent the fact that I have that desire and cannot control it.
 In Frankfurt’s terminology, I have a “first-order” desire competing with a “second-order” desire:

 • First-Order Desire: a basic desire for a thing (desire for ice cream)